cdanielsen/blog/content/blog/to-hunt-a-killer-bug/index.md

 I initially just organized the list alphabetically by last name.
 But then I thought, why not randomize the order they appear each time, so Jake Archibald (who I do admire very much!) doesn't get an implicit preference of always being at the top of the list.
 I grabbed an array randomizing package from npm and worked it in as part of the React component that renders the names and links.

 Worked great locally!
-On each refresh I saw the names pleasingly reordered each time the page loaded. _Such clever UX_ I probably thought. (_Narrator: but he wasn't clever..._) And then I noticed the other day - to my horror - months after deploying this change, that on an initial load in the production site only _the links didn't match up with the names_.
+On each refresh I saw the names pleasingly reordered each time the page loaded. _Such clever UX_ I probably thought (_narrator: but he wasn't clever..._) And then I noticed the other day - to my horror - months after deploying this change, that on an initial load in the production site only... _the links didn't match up with the names_.

 :scream:

-### Aftermath Questions:
+### Postmortem

 **Why did this work locally but not on the deployed site?**